Terrific Street: After the 1906 earthquake

 The new tone of the neighborhood attracted a type of tourist called a slummer—middle and upper class individuals who go to the rough side of town to see how the other half lives.
 And in keeping with that tourist theme, the dance halls and concert saloons were referred to as resorts within local newspapers.
 These resorts offered cleaned-up entertainment venues consisting of large dance floors, variety shows, and musical bands.
 To further accommodate and protect the slumming tourists, the dance hall owners installed a separate raised viewing gallery over the dance floor which became known as a slummers' balcony.
 Though the slummers in the balconies intended to view the violence and depravity of the early Barbary Coast of which they had heard, what they really got was only a staged performance by employees of the dance hall.
 Dance hall owners paid employees to stage nasty dancing, fake fights, and scuffles on the dance floor for their gaping viewers' entertainment.
 The owners purposely geared their fake floor shows to shock, but not to repulse.
 High prices were charged to those in the slummers' balcony and there were differing prices for alcohol, depending on whether a customer was on the dance floor, in the slummers' gallery, or in a private booth.
 The Hippodrome, Olympia, Midway, and Thalia dance halls all had slummers' balconies.

 The large dance floors became a main attraction for those in the slummers' balconies.
-A principal attraction of Terrific Street was dancing, and many nationally know dance steps like the Texas Tommy and the Turkey Trot were invented in those dance halls.
-During the early days of Terrific Street, the most common musical genres were ragtime and slow blues, but with the start of the 20th century the musicians quickly became involved with America's new musical genre, jazz (from jass).
+A principal attraction of Terrific Street was dancing, and many nationally know dance steps like the Texas Tommy and the Turkey Trot were invented in these dance halls.
+During the early days of Terrific Street, the most common musical genres were ragtime and slow blues, but with the start of the 20th century the musicians became involved with America's latest musical genre, jazz (from jass).
 The house band at Purcell's Cafe was the first band in history to use the word jazz in its name when it became called the So Different Jazz Band.
-The musical venues on Pacific Street usually starting out with just a piano, then later working up to four, and then six pieces according to what the establishment could afford.
-Some dance halls had bands with as many as 18 musicians.
-From the seeds of cheap mining-town amusements of the old Barbary Coast, Terrific Street emerged as a vibrant and glamorous district which nurtured the beginnings of arguably America's greatest cultural contribution, jazz music.
+The musical venues on Pacific Street usually started out with just a piano, then later working up to four, and then six pieces, according to what the establishment could afford.
+Some dance halls hosted bands with as many as 18 musicians.
+From the seeds of cheap mining-town amusements of the old Barbary Coast, Terrific Street emerged as a vibrant district which nurtured the beginnings of jazz music.